AstroNvim/docs/docs/Recipes/advanced_lsp.md

 }
 ```

-If the user wants to configure server specific settings and configurations then they can do this with the `lsp.server-settings` table as well.
+If the user wants to configure server specific settings and configurations then they can do this with the `lsp.config` table as well.
 For example if the user wants to use `pyright` that is already available on their system and disable the single file support then can do the following:

 ```lua
 return {